Eradev/SP2016-DarkTheme/README.md

-# SP2016-DarkTheme
+# SP2016 - Dark Theme
-SP2016 Dark theme (based on VGMdb)
+Dark theme for SP2016 (based on VGMdb) for those who don't like light.

+made to be applied with Stylish